shaiperson/shaiperson.github.io/_posts/2022-03-09-stream-from-s3-into-ram.md

 ## Introduction

-I'd like to share a "pattern" that emerged in my work deploying ML inference Python code to AWS Lambda.
-To do this, first allow me to offer three quick observations that will help us tie this pattern together.
+I'd like to share a pattern that emerged in my work deploying machine learning (or ML) inference Python code to AWS Lambda.
+To do this, first I'll offer three observations.
+Then, we'll derive two practices from those observations that you might want to consider for your own processes.

+## Observations

-### On Lambda and its storage quota
+### 1. On Lambda and its filesystem feature
-AWS Lambda can be a convenient way of deploying production code for many use cases.
-However, as can expected from such high-level services, it also comes with some limitations.
-In particular, it has a strict storage space quota: Lambda provides a filesystem on an ephemeral storage space for you to use under `/tmp` in each of your function executions, but it has a hard limit of 512 MB in size (see [docs](https://docs.aws.amazon.com/lambda/latest/dg/gettingstarted-limits.html)).
+AWS Lambda can be a convenient way of deploying code to production for many use cases.
+Naturally, however, it also comes with limitations.
+In particular, its serverless and flexible nature implies a limitation regarding local storage: each Lambda execution environment gets a filesystem on an ephemeral storage space for it to use which is available under `/tmp` and has a hard limit of 512 MB in size (see [docs](https://docs.aws.amazon.com/lambda/latest/dg/gettingstarted-limits.html)).

+### 2. On using popular ML libraries

+Popular ML libraries that offer pre-trained models (such as [Hugging Face](https://huggingface.co/models), [OpenAI's CLIP](https://github.com/openai/CLIP) or [JaidedAI's EasyOCR](https://github.com/JaidedAI/EasyOCR)) commonly use your filesystem to download models to and to use as cache.
+Further, these libraries may differ in the default filesystem paths they'd use as cache, but they usually expose a way to configure the paths they'll use.
+On the other hand, as far as I can tell at this point in time, they don't usually offer a way to stream models into RAM.
+Using your filesystem as a means for caching models is convenient for one's process since it allows for a smoother iteration on code development, but it also means you're forced to rely on a filesystem, and one with sufficient available space, to be able to get your models downloaded.

+Also quite common is for single models or the conjunction of several models used in an inference program to exceed 512 MB.

-### On downloading objects from S3
+### 3. On downloading objects from S3

-When you need to get an object from S3, it often makes sense to just download it to disk.
-This seems intuitive and easy, and is a very common practice.
+When you need to get an object from S3, you often just need to download it to disk.
+This seems intuitive and easy, and is a common practice.
 You may even do this when you only need the object in RAM, by downloading it first to your filesystem and then loading it into your program from there:

 ```python
 import boto3